json420/degu/doc/degu.client.rst

     ``AF_INET6``, a 4-tuple for ``AF_INET``, or a ``str`` or ``bytes`` instance for ``AF_UNIX``.
 See :ref:`client-address` for details.

-    The keyword-only *options* allow you to replace certain client configuration defaults.
-Currently supported options are *host*, *timeout*, *bodies*, and *Connection*.
+    The keyword-only *options* allow you to override certain client configuration defaults.
+Currently supported options are *host*, *timeout*, *bodies*, and *Connection*, and their values are exposed via attributes of the same name:

+        * :attr:`Client.host`
+        * :attr:`Client.timeout`
+        * :attr:`Client.bodies`
+        * :attr:`Client.Connection`

+    Each attribute will contain either the override value provide as keyword argument, or the Degu default value if no keyword argument was provided.
     See :ref:`client-options` for details.

     A :class:`Client` is stateless and thread-safe.
 It specifies "where" the server is (the *address*) and "how" to connect to the server (the